Kenta Imamiya: Professional career

-2010–2015 season
+2010–2015

 In 2010 season, Imamiya played in the Western League of NPB's minor leagues.

 In 2011 season, Imamiya made his debut with the Pacific League on April 12, 2011, as a defensive sub at 1B.
 For the year, he played 18 games (11 at first base, 7 not appearing in the field) but only had one at-bat (he was retired).
 He had two steals and three runs, indicating he pinch-ran at times.
 And he was selected as the Japan Series roster in the 2011 Japan Series.

 After the 2011 NPB season, Imamiya played in the Australian Baseball League for the Brisbane Bandits, and was named to the 2011 Australian Baseball League All-Star Game.

 On April 30, 2012, Imamiya hit his first hit in the Pacific League.
 And he hit his first home run against the Saitama Seibu Lions, on August 4, and also hit a home run on the 5th, recording two days consecutive home runs.
 In 2012 season, Imamiya finished the regular season in 126 games with a batting average of .238, a two home runs, a RBI of 14, a 8 stolen bases, and a 21 sacrifice bunts.

 In 2013 season, Imamiya broke the Pacific League season record with 62 sacrifice bunts.
 And he recorded in 143 games with a batting average of .253, a 5 home runs, a RBI of 43, and a 10 stolen bases.
 On November 26, Imamiya was honored for the Mitsui Golden Glove Award at the 2013 Professional Baseball Convention.

 On July 18, 2014, Imamiya participated in the MAZADA All-Star Game 2014 for the first time.
 In 2014 season, Imamiya recorded 62 sacrifice bunts and achieved 60 sacrifice bunts for the first time in NPB history for the second consecutive year.
 And he recorded in all 144 games with a batting average of .240, a 3 home runs, a RBI of 42, and a 10 stolen bases.
 In the 2014 Japan Series against the Hanshin Tigers, he recorded his first hit in the Japan Series in Game 1.
 On November 26, Imamiya was honored the Pacific League Best Nine Award for the first time and the Mitsui Golden Glove Award for the second consecutive year at the NPB Awards 2014.

 On July 2, 2015, Imamiya was elected an MAZDA all-star Game 2015.
 In 2015 season, he finished the regular season in 142 games with a batting average of .228, a 7 home runs, a RBI of 45, a 3 stolen bases, and a 35 sacrifice bunts.
 In the 2015 Japan Series against the Tokyo Yakult Swallows, he contributed to the team's second consecutive Japan Series champion with a batting average of .278 and one home run.
 On November 25, Imamiya was honored for the Mitsui Golden Glove Award for the third consecutive year at the NPB Awards 2015.